pachyderm/pachyderm/README.md

 **This repo is currently in the process of being moved into the [Pachyderm Repo](https://github.com/pachyderm/pachyderm) Please submit pull requests and issues there.**

+Currently this repo is still used for GH releases and artifacthub.

 Migration Status:
 - [x] Pachyderm 2.x chart (in master branch, under etc/helm)
 - [ ] Pachyderm 1.x chart (will be moved to 1.13.x branch line)